VenkateshDenagoni/NYAI-Backend/README_RAILWAY.md

 1. In your Railway project, click on "New"
 2. Select "Add Volume"
-3. Set the mount path to `/data`
+3. Set the mount path to `/app/knowledge_base` for knowledge base files
 4. Set an appropriate size for your needs (start with at least 1GB)
+5. Repeat to add another volume mounted at `/app/db` for database files
-5. Click "Add Volume"
+6. Click "Add Volume"

 ### 5. Verify Deployment